Quba

 Anonymization

-Learn how to use Quba's Anonymization API to transform sensitive data in text using various techniques like replacement, masking, hashing, and encryption.
+Learn how to use Quba's Anonymization API to anonymize sensitive data in text using various techniques like replacement, masking, hashing, and encryption.

 const text = `Patient John Smith (SSN: 123-45-6789) was admitted to